📅 Last Updated: March 25, 2026 | New startups added weekly

 - Green Deal: €1 trillion investment plan for climate neutrality by 2050

-- Innovation Fund: €40B for low-carbon technologies from carbon pricing revenues
+- Innovation Fund: €40B for low-carbon technologies funded by carbon pricing revenues

 - Renewable Energy Directive: Binding 45% renewable target by 2030